bogdad/cocaine-dealer/README.md

 * Cocaine Dealer keeps track of cocaine cloud nodes and shedules tasks to alive nodes only.
 * No tasks are ever lost, you are guaranteed to get either proper responce or error.
 * More than that, you can specify timeframe during which your task must be processed, so you will always get response in that timeframe, making Cocaine App Engine a soft-realtime system.
-* Even more, balancer optionally supports persistant message delivery, which means that your tasks are stored in local or distributed storage before being sent to the could.
+* Even more, balancer optionally supports persistant message delivery, which means that your tasks are stored in local or distributed storage before being sent to the cloud.
 This guarantees that sheduled tasks are not lost even in case of machine restart or complete hardware failure.
 * Different balancing policies are supported, by default task can be distributed among cloud nodes in round-robin manner.
 * Dealer also supports "smart balancing", here we take each cocaine node performance as well as network routing into account, so that tasks are sent to the closest and least busy cloud node.
 * State of the cocaine nodes, state of apps on those nodes, even apps handles are discovered and processed on-the-fly, no restarts needed.